Getting Started, Logistics, and Policies

 - Assisted use sessions are available only during staffed hours - Monday-Friday, 9AM-6PM.

 - Users are responsible for bringing to their sessions all required controls, tubes, filters, buffers and any other component required for experimental success.
-Our Cell Sorting Reference FAQ provides guidance for all aspects of a successful sort.
-Please refer to this guide before your sort.
+Extensive documentation to help you plan your sort can be found on our SharePoint site.

 Billing

-Billing is performed on a monhtly basis through iLab.
+Billing is performed on a monthly basis through iLab.
 Invoices are automatically generated by iLab and sent to the lab-designated contact (PI or financial manager).
 Lab contacts are designtated by the Principal Investigator.

 Columbia Labs (internal)